hashirsajid58200p/hashirsajid58200p/README.md

 Hi, I'm Hashir Sajid, and I have more than 1.5 years of experience in web development.
 I specialize in creating modern, responsive websites and web applications using various technologies like React, Node.js, and others.

+# 👋 Hi, I'm Hashir Sajid

+Hi, I'm Hashir Sajid, and I have more than 1.5 years of experience in web development.
+I specialize in creating modern, responsive websites and web applications using various technologies like React, Node.js, and others.
+I love helping people and collaborate with others to make things that impact others' lives.

+---

 # 🔥 Key Skills & Technologies

 * **Frontend Development**: HTML5, CSS3, TailwindCSS, JavaScript, React, TypeScript